vikmreddy/production-ml/README.md

 - Made EDA object Immutable: analytic functions return new EDA objects on the fly with different configurations
 - Extensibility: Currently the project supports Structured Data, but the app architecture is extendable to Unstructured Data as well.
 In particular, text and images will also have their own preprocess and EDA objects.
 - Made use of delegation: The Dataset object delegates to Preprocess, which delegates to EDA
-- StructuredDataApp has Dataset, Features, Model, Train, and Eval functions
+- StructuredDataApp defines Dataset, Features, Model, Train, and Eval functions
+- StructuredDataApp inherits from MachineLearningApp
+- MachineLearningApp initializes Dataset, Features, Model, Train, and Eval functions
+- A future class "UnstructuredDataApp" will inherit from MachineLearningApp as well
+  - Its Dataset object utilize different methods for preprocessing text and image data